Knuth's up-arrow notation: Generalizations

 Even faster-growing functions can be categorized using an ordinal analysis called the fast-growing hierarchy.
 The fast-growing hierarchy uses successive function iteration and diagonalization to systematically create faster-growing functions from some base function $f(x)$.
 For the standard fast-growing hierarchy using $f_0(x) = x+1$, $f_2(x)$ already exhibits exponential growth, $f_3(x)$ is comparable to tetrational growth and is upper-bounded by a function involving the first four hyperoperators;.
 Then, $f_\omega(x)$ is comparable to the Ackermann function, $f_{\omega + 1}(x)$ is already beyond the reach of indexed arrows but can be used to approximate Graham's number, and $f_{\omega^2}(x)$ is comparable to arbitrarily-long Conway chained arrow notation.

 These functions are all computable.
-Even faster computable functions, such as the Goodstein sequence and the TREE sequence require the usage of large ordinals, may occur in certain combinatorical and proof-theoretic contexts.
-There exist functions which grow uncomputably fast, such as the Busy Beaver, whose very nature will be completely out of reach from any up-arrow, or even any ordinal-based analysis.
+Even faster computable functions, such as the Goodstein sequence and the TREE sequence, require the usage of large ordinals and may occur in certain combinatorical and proof-theoretic contexts.
+There exist functions which grow uncomputably fast, such as the Busy Beaver, which by their very nature will be completely out of reach from any up-arrow, or even any ordinal-based analysis.